 This is a bit that should be interesting, because, you know, it was never shown.

 In 1996, both Scott Hall and Kevin Nash jumped to WCW from the then WWF, and they were presented on Nitro as rogue villainous characters in an invasion angle.

 They kept teasing about a third member.
-At Bash at The Beach of that same exact year, the third member is revealed: the fan favorite Hulk Hogan, in what went down to be one of the best turn heel of all time, founding the New World Order, NWO.
+At Bash at The Beach of that same exact year, the third member is revealed: the fan favorite Hulk Hogan, in what went down to be one of the best turn heels of all time, found the New World Order, NWO.

 This is pro-wrestling history, and it would be really interesting watching how Vince McMahon reacted, as it was the reason why WCW started to beat WWF week after week in TV ratings.

 Same exact as the movie.
 No intercuts, just what happens after, with more involvement of other wrestlers.

 In 1998, Shawn Michaels suffered a back injury at the Royal Rumble in a match against The Undertaker.
 It was a casket match and he hit his lower back on the casket border.
 It was pretty rough, and if you find it on YouTube, you can fill the pain.

 The results were Shawn worsening his alcoholic habitudes, taking more painkiller and other drugs, and locker room stories say that he needed help to even dress or stand up.